Broadway theatre

-Broadway theatre, or Broadway, is a theatre genre that consists of the theatrical performances presented in 41 professional theaters, each with 500 or more seats, in the Theater District and Lincoln Center along Broadway, in Midtown Manhattan, New York City.
+Broadway theatre is a theatre genre that consists of the theatrical performances presented in 41 professional theaters, each with 500 or more seats, in the Theater District and Lincoln Center along Broadway, in Midtown Manhattan, New York City.
 Broadway and London's West End together represent the highest commercial level of live theater in the English-speaking world.

 While the Broadway thoroughfare is eponymous with the district, it is closely identified with Times Square.
 Only three theaters are located on Broadway itself: the Broadway Theatre, Palace Theatre, and Winter Garden Theatre.
 The rest are located on the numbered cross streets, extending from the Nederlander Theatre one block south of Times Square on West 41st Street, north along either side of Broadway to 53rd Street, and Vivian Beaumont Theater, at Lincoln Center on West 65th Street.
 While exceptions exist, the term "Broadway theatre" is used predominantly to describe venues with seating capacities of at least 500 people.
 Smaller theaters in New York City are referred to as off-Broadway, regardless of location, while very small venues with fewer than 100 seats are called off-off-Broadway, a term that can also apply to non-commercial, avant-garde, or productions held outside of traditional theater venues.

 The Theater District is an internationally prominent tourist attraction in New York City.
 According to The Broadway League, shows on Broadway sold tickets worth about US$1.54 billion in the 2022–2023 season, repeating the feat the 2023–2024 season.
 About 12.3 million people attended per season.

 Most Broadway shows are musicals.
 Historian Martin Shefter argues that "Broadway musicals, culminating in the productions of Rodgers and Hammerstein, became enormously influential forms of American popular culture" and contributed to making New York City the cultural capital of the world.

+The Tony Awards presented annually by the American Theatre Wing and The Broadway League recognize excellence in live Broadway theatre and are the American theatre industry's highest honor.